dima-brook/w3f_application/elrond_bridge.md

 - Over 5 years of experiences in Blockchain Development 8 years in Rust, 1 year in Move and 15 years of development experience overall

-**Rupansh Kek**
+**Rupansh Sekar**

-- Over 1 year of experiences in Blockchain Development 2 years in Rust, 3 years in C
+- Over 1 year of experiences in Blockchain Development 2 years in Rust, 4 years in C

 ### Team Code Repos